dadaatom/BetterConsole/README.md

 BetterConsole offers common display tools and quality of life features for developing console applications.
 The ability to edit and refresh the console elements is very handy when maintaining a clean console output.
-Prebuilt console components include tables, loading bars, timers, and unique coloring.
+Prebuilt console components include tables, images, loading bars, and timers.
 Additionally, the console command structure makes creating, validating, and using console commands very easy.

 # Simple Functions